tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 For more details, see `samples.php` bundled within this package.

-= How does ZEP for admin area prevent zero-day attack? =
+= How does WP-ZEP prevent zero-day attack? =

 After reading the [Sucuri Blog](http://blog.sucuri.net/ "Home | Sucuri Blog") widely, I found that a considerable number of vulnerable plugins are lacking in validating either the nonce and authentication or both.
-So ZEP system will make up both of them on the admin screen.
+So WP-ZEP will make up both of them on the admin screen.
 It doesn't affects the ajax and post request from the front-end.

-This simple system will protect your dashboard from attack such as Arbitrary File Uploading, SQL injection (SQLi), Cross Site Request Forgeries (CSRF) and etc through `wp-admin/admin-{ajax|post}.php`.
-But it's incapable of preventing Privilege Escalation (PE).
+This simple system will protect your dashboard from attack such as Arbitrary File Uploading, SQL injection (SQLi), Cross Site Request Forgeries (CSRF) and etc through `wp-admin/admin.php` and `wp-admin/admin-{ajax|post}.php` with a query parameter `action`.
+It means that a request such as `wp-admin/admin.php?action=...` will be validated but `wp-admin/admin.php?page=...` will not.

+And also it's incapable of preventing Privilege Escalation (PE).

-= Some admin function doesn't work when ZEP is on. =
+= Some admin function doesn't work when WP-ZEP is on. =

-ZEP will embed a nonce into the admin screen pages and will add it to the ajax request via jQuery.
+WP-ZEP will embed a nonce into the admin screen pages and will add it to the ajax request via jQuery.
 So at first, please check the request comes from jQuery.
 If not (for example, from flash), add the name of action into the safe action list through the filter hook `ip-geo-block-admin-actions`.

 If the request comes from jQuery, then see the HTML src to check loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.

-If it's correct, please check `ip-geo-block-auth-nonce` parameter in your ajax request by firebug or Chrome developer tools.
+If it's correct, please check `ip-geo-block-auth-nonce` parameter in your ajax request using firebug or Chrome developer tools.
 Currently, the supported content type is `application/x-www-form-urlencoded` or `multipart/form-data`.

 If it's OK, then please let me know about your plugin at the support forum.

-= I want to use only ZEP. =
+= I want to use only WP-ZEP. =

 Uncheck the `Comment post`, `XML-RPC` and `Login form` in `Validation settings` on `Setting` tab.
 And select `Prevent zero-day attack` for `Admin area` and